huythedev/Restream-to-Youtube-using-FFmpeg/README.md

      - Paste the HLS link of the Restreamer source and press Enter.
      - Enter the YouTube stream key and press Enter.

-Follow these steps to stream from a network media source to YouTube seamlessly.
+   This method logs the output of the batch file execution and provides more control over logging and execution.

+#### Method 2: Using Batch File Directly(simpler)

+1. **Obtain a Streamlink:**
+   - Ensure you have a valid streamlink file (e.g., `.m3u8`, `.ts`).

+2. **Configure Restreamer:**
+   - Set up Restreamer to handle the streamlink.
+Follow the [Restreamer Setup Guide](https://docs.datarhei.com/restreamer/knowledge-base/manual/wizard) for detailed instructions.

+3. **Prepare Your Environment:**
+   - Download the source code of this repository.

+4. **Run the Batch File:**
+   - Simply double-click the `restream.bat` file to execute it.

+5. **Input Streaming Information:**
+   - You will be prompted to:
+     - Paste the HLS link of the Restreamer source and press Enter.
+     - Enter the YouTube stream key and press Enter.

+   This method is simpler and executes the batch file directly without additional logging.

+Follow these steps for the method that best fits your needs.
 For additional assistance, refer to the Restreamer documentation and FFmpeg resources.